animatlabs/animatlabs.github.io/_posts/2026-03-08-shipping-quality-dotnet-oss-release.md

 Beyond the infrastructure, three user-facing changes made it into 2.1.

-**Inline compensation** -- attach a restore delegate directly to `AddOperation` instead of writing a separate class:
+**Inline compensation:** attach a restore delegate directly to `AddOperation` instead of writing a separate class:

 ```csharp
 var workflow = WorkflowForge.CreateWorkflow("OrderProcessing")